 IBM Waston Care Manager

 It helps organizations unlock and integrate the full breadth of information from multiple systems and care providers, automate care management workflows, and scale to meet the demands of growing populations under management.
 The care plans are individualized and recommend the optimal combination of structured programs, best practices, and personalized insights.

 Watson Care Manager is built on an innovative HIPAA-enabled and cloud-based platform that can aggregate data and connect stakeholders, helping to support the coordination and delivery of services.

 Physician Group Management Services

-It combines automated image analysis tools with a user-friendly telemedicine or cloud-based interface to address the need for faster screening of more diabetic patients, and also provide the best professional with high confidence in finding the right patients.
-With evidence on the patients, it has been shown to have higher sensitivity at identifying referable DR patients than found with human grading, while in accordance with internationally recognized standards, such as International Clinical Diabetic Retinopathy (ICDR) severity scale which is sponsored by the American Academy of Ophthalmology (AAO).
+It combines automated image analysis tools with a user-friendly telemedicine or cloud-based interface to address the need for faster screening of more diabetic patients and provide the best professional with high confidence in finding the right patients.
+With evidence on the patients, it has been shown to have higher sensitivity at identifying referable DR patients than found with human grading, while per internationally recognized standards, such as the International Clinical Diabetic Retinopathy (ICDR) severity scale which is sponsored by the American Academy of Ophthalmology (AAO).
 The technology allows all DR screening to be performed in the office, in a single visit, without the inconvenience of sending images outside the office for grading.

 Images from diabetic patients are extremely inconsistent in quality, and automated screening systems often exclude many of these images from the analysis.
 EyeArt has been studied in large-scale, real-world settings using images captured in everyday practice, demonstrating the ability to work effectively with images of varying quality.
 EyeArt’s flexibility also allows its use with standard imaging protocols used in eye-care practices.